vividos/RemotePhotoTool/LuaScripting.md

 viewfinder preview image arrives.
 The callback function receives the preview image.
 The callback function should look as follows:

-    callbackFunction = function(viewfinder, image-as-userdata) { ... }
+    callbackFunction = function(self, viewfinder, image-as-userdata) { ... }

-The first argument is the viewfinder instance object; it can be used to unregister the handler.
-The second argument is image data as Lua userdata object.
-Unfortunately at the moment you can't do much with the userdata value.
+The first argument is the App object.
+The second argument is the viewfinder instance object; it can be used to unregister the handler.
+The third argument is image data as Lua userdata object.
+Unfortunately you can't do much with the userdata value at the moment.

 If no or a nil callback function is passed, the handler is unregistered.
 To receive calls to this callback function, the main thread must give up its